tellnobody1/launcher/README.md

 ### Compatibility
 * The app requires a minimum SDK version of 1.
-* It has been tested on devices running Android 5.0 (SDK 21) or later.
+   * It has been tested on devices running Android 5.0 (SDK 21) and later.

 ## build